LonoCloud/conlink/README.md

 docker-compose -f examples/test7-compose.yaml up --build --force-recreate
 ```

-Show the links in both node containers to see that the MAC addresses
+Show the links in both node containers to see that on the eth0
-are `00:0a:0b:0c:0d:0*` and the MTUs are set to `4111`.
+interfaces the MAC addresses are `00:0a:0b:0c:0d:0*` and the MTUs are
+set to `4111`.
+The eth1 interfaces should have the command line set
+default MTU of `5111`.

 ```
 docker-compose -f examples/test7-compose.yaml exec --index 1 node ip link